pombredanne/ScraperWikiX/README.md

 # ScraperWiki Classic

 This code is a clone of the master branch of the [ScraperWiki repository on bitbucket](bitbucket.org/ScraperWiki/scraperwiki) which I'm just using to play about with some ideas on distributing code and data to worker processes.
+The idea is to build a personal scraperwiki that is easier to install.

 ## Notes to self.